 Patricia Bovey was appointed to the Senate of Canada in November 2016 as an Independent Senator from Manitoba.
-She served on the Foreign Affairs & International Trade Committee, and was Deputy-Chair of the Special Senate Committee on the Arctic and the Transport and Communications Committees, she is Chair of the Senate Artwork and Heritage Advisory Working Group and is a member of the Official Languages.
-Committee
+She served on the Foreign Affairs & International Trade Committee, Rules, Procedures and the Rights of Parliament Committee and the Official Languages Committee,.
+She was Deputy-Chair of the Special Senate Committee on the Arctic and the Transport and Communications Committee.
+She also served as a Steering Member of the Social Affairs Science & Technology Committee.
+She is Chair of the Senate Artwork and Heritage Advisory Working Group and a member of Internal Economy, Budgets & Administration Committee

 As the first art historian and museologist to be appointed to the Senate, Bovey has worked on all issues, from legislation to committee work, primarily through the lens of arts and culture, and from her regional perspective.
 She has spoken in the Chamber about the impact of the arts, especially on health and crime prevention.
 She also installed the first works of Black Canadian Artists in the Senate of Canada since 1867Her goal is to ensure the voice of arts and culture is heard, in the Senate as well as in every sector of society.